FY3452: Gravitation and Cosmology

 Week 10: Curvature, Einstein equations

-Week 11: Home exam
+Week 11: Home exam (date to be decided)

-Week 12: Linearized gravity,
+Week 12: Linearized gravity

-Week 13: Easter
+Week 13: Gravitational waves

-Week 17: FRW models, Structure formation, inflation
+Week 15: FRW models, structure formation, inflation

 Pensum